 Submitting your manuscript

-- To submit a new manuscript, go to the 'Author Centre', and click on “Click here to submit a new manuscript', and then follow the on-screen instructions.
+- To submit a new manuscript, go to the ‘Author Centre’, click on the button to ‘Submit a Manuscript’ and then follow the on-screen instructions.
 There are up to 7 steps for you to follow to submit your manuscript.
-You move from one step to the next by clicking on the 'Next' button on each screen or back to the previous screen by clicking on the 'Previous' button.
-Please note that if you click on the 'Back' or 'Forward' buttons on your browser, the information you have entered will not be saved.
-At any stage you can stop the submission process by clicking on the 'Main Menu' button.
-Everything you have typed into the system will be saved, and the partially completed submission will appear under 'unsubmitted manuscripts' in your 'Author Centre'.
-To return to the submission process you will need to click on the button 'Continue Submission' against the relevant manuscript title.
+You move from one step to the next by clicking on the ‘Save and Continue’ button on each screen or back to the previous screen by clicking on the 'Previous' button.
+Please note that if you click on the ‘Back’ or ‘Forward’ button on your browser, the information you have entered will not be saved.
+At any stage you can stop the submission process by clicking on the ‘Main Menu’ button Everything you have typed into the system will be saved, and the partially completed submission will appear under ‘unsubmitted manuscripts’ in your ‘Author Centre’.
+To return to the submission process you will need to click on the button ‘Continue Submission’ against the relevant manuscript title.

-- When submitting your manuscript, please enter your manuscript data into the relevant fields, following the detailed instructions at the top of each page.
-You may like to have the original word-processing file available so you can copy and paste the title and abstract into the required fields.
-You will also be required to provide email addresses for your co-authors, so please have these to hand when you log onto the site.
+- When submitting your manuscript, please enter your manuscript data into the relevant fields, following the detailed instructions given at the top of each page.
+You may like to have the original word processing file available so that you can copy and paste the title and abstract into the required fields.
+You will also be required to provide email addresses for your co-authors, so please have these to hand when you logon to the site.

 - When you come to upload your manuscript files via the ‘File Upload’ screen: